swansonk14/admet_ai/README.md

 ## Train Chemprop ADMET predictors

 Train Chemprop and Chemprop-RDKit predictors on the ADMET data.
+Note: A GPU is used by default if available.

 Train Chemprop-RDKit ADMET predictors on the TDC ADMET Benchmark Group data.